Sylius/Sylius/UPGRADE-1.13.md

 ### PHP 8.1 support

 Sylius 1.13 comes with a bump of minimum PHP version to 8.1.
-We strongly advice to make upgrade process step by step, so it is highly recommended updating your PHP version being still on Sylius 1.12.
-After ensuring, that previous step succeed, you may move forward to the Sylius 1.13 update.
+We strongly advice to make upgrade process step by step, so it is highly recommended to update your PHP version while being still on Sylius 1.12.
+After ensuring, that the previous step succeeds, you may move forward to the Sylius 1.13 update.

 ### Symfony support

-In Sylius 1.13, the minimum supported version of Symfony 6 has been bumped up to 6.4.
+The minimum supported version of Symfony 6 has been bumped up to 6.4.
 Sylius 1.13 supports both long-term supported Symfony versions: 5.4 and 6.4.

 ### Price History Plugin

-Starting with Sylius 1.13, the [SyliusPriceHistoryPlugin](https://github.com/Sylius/PriceHistoryPlugin) is included.
+Starting with Sylius 1.13, the functionality of [SyliusPriceHistoryPlugin](https://github.com/Sylius/PriceHistoryPlugin) is included in Core.
 If you are currently using the plugin in your project, we recommend following the upgrade guide located [here](UPGRADE-FROM-1.12-WITH-PRICE-HISTORY-PLUGIN-TO-1.13.md).